 Comfort and Mobility

 If we considered this jacket only an emergency shell from inclement weather, it really would be ranked pretty highly.
 However, it is marketed and sold as a running jacket and thus we put it through the same ringer that we did all of the other jackets.
 The fit of the jacket is relaxed compared to the others in the field except for the length of the arms.
-They are a bit short compared to the more comfortable jackets we tested such as the OR Boost or the Arc'teryx Incendo.
-Both of the top rated jackets had arms long enough to reach overhead without the arms restricting your movement.
+They are a bit short compared to the more comfortable jackets we tested such as the Arc'teryx Incendo, which had arms long enough to reach overhead without the arms restricting your movement.
 This wasn't the case in the LSD.
 It has to be said that our main tester has a +3 "ape index" meaning his arms are three inches longer than he is tall when outstretched.
 If we apply some logic and imagine that the general user of the jacket has arms as long as their height it will probably fit pretty good.

 In making the LSD, it appears that Brooks tried to do something unique.
 It seems like they have gone all in making this jacket as portable as possible with the idea that you are going to be carrying it around more than you will be wearing it, which is probably true.
-Unfortunately the carrying system isn't quite up to par with some of the better designs we encountered.
-Looking at the Patagonia Houdini, for example, it's compact, light, and easy to stuff into a pocket for those emergency situations.
-The LSD is a bit more on the bulky side despite its light weight of 3.7oz.
+Unfortunately, the carrying system isn't quite up to par with some of the better designs we encountered, and despite its light weight of 3.7oz, the LSD is a bit more on the bulky side.
 It has a one size fits all band that is designed to fit around your bicep to carry the jacket.
 The obvious downside to this was that we couldn't adjust the band to fit our arms.

 It was either too loose on our testers arms and would creep down as we ran or too tight on some, which might come in handy if you're bleeding profusely and need something to use as a tourniquet.
 So how portable is it?
-Well, if you were to subtract the elastic one size fits all band, it might even be lighter than the Patagonia Houdini, making it a pretty light jacket.
-It has a two sided zipper which is a big plus compared to jackets like the Salomon Agile and The North Face Better Than Naked, both of which have single sided zippers on their packing systems.
+Well, if you were to subtract the elastic one size fits all band, it would even be lighter.
+It has a two-sided zipper which is a big plus compared to jackets like The North Face Better Than Naked which just has a single-sided zippers on its packing system.

 All in all, the LSD is very packable and a reasonable weight.
 While we would lose the elastic band, since you have to be exactly the right size for it to work comfortably, it is a decently portable emergency running shell.